vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/HighAvailability/oim_ha.rst

 * Ensure that the passive OIM nodes have ``oim_ha_node`` role assigned to them in the ``/opt/omnia/input/project_default/roles_config.yml`` input file.
 For more information, `click here <../composable_roles.html>`_.

-* Ensure that the passive OIM nodes are in booted state before provisioning.

 * For enabling HA functionality on the OIM, ensure that the Omnia shared path is set to an external NFS server.

 * To enable and configure HA for OIM, fill up the necessary parameters in the ``high_availability_config.yml`` config file present in the ``/opt/omnia/input/project_default/`` directory.
 Once the config file is updated, run the ``prepare_oim.yml`` playbook.